 When it first launched, the GoPro HERO 8 Black had some very big shoes to fill.
 Could it improve on its groundbreaking predecessor?
 Could GoPro take on the very well-equipped and aggressively priced DJI Osmo Action – especially with the latter's inclusion of an integrated front-facing screen?

 While overall we love this action cam, we should state that although there are some big wins here, there's also one very obvious frustration (more on that later).
-And the extent of how much it frustrates you depends upon why you're thinking about buying a GoPro HERO 8 Black.
+And the extent of how much it frustrates you depends upon why you're thinking about buying a GoPro.
+Read on for our full GoPro HERO 8 Black review, or to see if it's worth your while shelling out for the model up, check out our GoPro HERO 9 Black vs HERO 8 Black face-off.

 The action camera was first made available for pre-order from GoPro.com in October 2019, and is now available with an MSRP of $349.99 ($299.98 with one-year GoPro subscription) at major retail partners like Amazon and Best Buy as well as the GoPro website.